 1. Inspection – How to Do A Termite Inspection

-Termite inspection is a dirty job that you require you have flat-head screwdriver or pocket knife, flashlight, gloves, and coveralls.
+A termite inspection is a dirty job requiring you to have a flat-head screwdriver or pocket knife, flashlight, gloves, and coveralls.

 - Termite wing Piles – Termite swarmers tend to shed wings as they molt to their next life stage – and these wings will be piled around light sources such as near windows.
-Swarmers will have 4 wing pairs that have the same size but also double in length to the bug’s body.
+Swarmers will have four wings pairs of the same size and double in length as the bug’s body.

-- Damaged furniture or wood – Massive termite infestation will lead to damaged wood when the bugs destroy the integrity of the structure’s joints.
-Tap the dry wood using a pocket knife or screwdriver – a dull thud will signify presence of termites in wood tunnels.
+- Damaged furniture or wood – Massive termite infestation will lead to damaged wood when the bugs destroy the structure’s joints’ integrity.
+Tap the dry wood using a pocket knife or screwdriver – a dull thud will signify termites in wood tunnels.

-- Mud tubes – Termites, particularly subterranean termites, will build mud tube nests from wet soil and these will run up to the wood where they’ll get their food.
-So, if you see the mud tubes running across or around the wooden structure – this shows presence of termites.
+- Mud tubes – Termites, particularly subterranean termites, will build mud tube nests from wet soil, and these will run-up to the wood where they’ll get their food.
+So, if you see the mud tubes running across or around the wooden structure – this shows the presence of termites.

 ii.
 Probe the Ground

-Next you’ll need to probe the suspected ground using screwdrivers or picks.
-Simply dig into the wood or soil around the house’s foundation and examine if there are any mud tubes or wing piles.
+Next, you’ll need to probe the suspected ground using screwdrivers or picks.
+Dig into the wood or soil around the house’s foundation and examine any mud tubes or wing piles.
 You’ll notice that the mud tubes will measure a diameter of about ¼ inches.

-The mud tubes will be moving towards the wooden structures – but for large tubes you must note that there is also a massive termite infestation.
-Also, termites will escape direct sunlight and hence they’ll be hiding in bushes and shrubs – insulation, floors coverings, and behind walls.
+The mud tubes will be moving towards the wooden structures, but you must note that there is also a massive termite infestation for large tubes.
+Also, termites will escape direct sunlight, and hence they’ll be hiding in bushes and shrubs – insulation, floors coverings, and behind walls.

 - Seasonal weather and behavior – During the warm climates, the termites will go into hiding while they’ll start mating and getting new sites in summer and spring.
 However, in winter, subterranean termites will start burrowing deeper into the ground.